hotspotty/depindd/src/app/(docs)/(pages)/projects/hivemapper.md

 ### Average monthly USD earnings

-Note: this calculation is for mapping contributors, not QA contributors, since we’re assessing payback period on hardware and QA contributors don’t buy hardware.
+Note: this calculation is for mapping contributors, not QA contributors, since we’re assessing payback time on hardware and QA contributors don’t buy hardware.

 Take last week’s “Map Rewards” from this [Dune Dashboard.](https://dune.com/murathan/hivemapper) Multiply by four to get a rough estimate for monthly mapping token rewards paid out.
 Multiply by current token price [here.](https://coinmarketcap.com/currencies/hivemapper/) Divide by number of “Map Contributors” in that same week to get average monthly USD earnings.